"The proper cure for bad information is more

 Oh, what the heck....

-The 'not bothering to notice' attitude taken by regular/recognized Grand Lodges and the general tenor of today's society seems to be the cause of some Masons taking what they would regard as a 'live and let live' attitude.
-They'll assert, for example, that these groups have just as much right to be regarded as Freemasons as those who are regular/recognized and who have historical roots to the foundation of the organization.
-Sadly, though, their logic is based on a flawed assumption: they presume that because someone has gotten a ritual from somewhere and has decided that they can call themselves Masons (or Free-Masons, or whatever), then they actually are.
-It would be as foolish as my claiming to be a woman, or a car, or a hippopotamus and expecting everyone to recognize me as such.
+The 'not bothering to notice' attitude taken by regular/recognized Grand Lodges as well as the general tenor of today's society seems to cause some Masons to take a 'live and let live' attitude with these bogus and make-believe groups/individuals.
+They'll assert, for example, that they have just as much right to be regarded as Freemasons as those who are regular/recognized and who have historical roots to the foundation of the organization.
+Sadly, though, their logic is based on a flawed assumption: they presume that because someone has gotten a ritual from somewhere and has decided that they can call themselves Masons (or Free-Masons, or whatever), then they actually are Masons.
+It would be as foolish as my claiming to be a woman, or a 97th Degree Rotarian, or a hippopotamus and expecting everyone to recognize me as such.
 Just because someone CLAIMS to be something, doesn't make it so!
 I can claim to be Italian - but I'm not.
 I can claim to be a Doctor of Engineering - but I'm not.
-Why should someone CLAIM to be a Mason when all they've done is read from a ritual that they bought in a grocery store?
+Why should someone CLAIM to be a Freemason when all they've done is read from a ritual that they bought in a grocery store or at Amazon?

 From the pages under 'Related Topics' on the right side of this page you can see some examples of just WHY anyone who stands up to proclaim that they're a Mason should NEVER be regarded as such.

 In Freemasonry today, if someone is particularly friendly or seems quite intelligent, many of those online will easily succumb to the rhetoric that 'they're a Mason even if my Grand Lodge doesn't accept them as such'.
 They'll tell you that they're a "different obedience" as if they were somehow quasi-legitimate.
 Tired arguments, sometimes dragging Prince Hall Freemasonry into the picture, blur the matter and ignore the fact that these counterfeit groups simply appear out of thin air and now use the internet (as well as ignorance about the many differences from Grand Lodge to Grand Lodge) to claim their legitimacy.
-'Dumbed down' arguments ("It's like comparing which of two rock bands are better." or "It's the difference between strawberry ice cream and coffee ice cream.") completely overlook a several hundred year old structure which assures a certain degree of uniformity in behavior that, in their case is non-existent and is subject only to the whims of the creator-leader, regardless of his (her) benign motives or criminal intent.
+'Dumbed down' arguments ("It's like comparing which of two rock bands are better." or "It's the difference between strawberry ice cream and coffee ice cream.") completely overlook a several hundred year old structure which assures a certain degree of uniformity in behavior and moral rectitude which, in most cases of self-created Freemasonry is non-existent and is subject only to the whims of the creator-leader, regardless of his (her) benign motives or criminal intent.

 Run this by me again: isn't all Masonry the same thing?